top of page

 We offer the following:

-Parent Groups (virtual)– to give you practical CBT skills for supporting younger children with anxiety or anger.
+• Parent coaching to support under 12's - focusing on anxiety and anger (small, virtual groups)– to give parents practical evidence based skills for supporting younger children with anxiety or anger.

-Guided Self-Help for Teens (age 13-17) – small, virtual led groups for teens struggling with anxiety, self-esteem, or managing emotions.
+• Individual therapy for Teens (age 13-17) – personalised, evidence-based talking therapy to help teens who are struggling with anxiety, self-esteem, or managing emotions.

 At Minds That Thrive, we care deeply about making a difference.
 As a social enterprise, every penny of profit helps us provide free support for autistic children and families here in the UK — and also gives children across the world access to education and healthcare.
 We are committed to giving back and to helping every child have the chance to thrive.